 The lab is currently managed by Professor Steve Sonnenberg in the Department of Geology and Geological Engineering.
 Public access to the collection is possible on a space-available basis.
 Please contact the Department of Geophysics for assistance with scheduling.

-We are excited to announce the 2017 completion of a massive, outdoor, underground geophysical laboratory for research and education, right in the heart of Mines campus, beneath Kafadar Commons.
+The Geophysical Discovery Lab (GDL) is a massive, outdoor, underground geophysical laboratory for research and education, right in the heart of Mines campus, beneath Kafadar Commons.
 During the 2017 construction of the CoorsTek Center for Applied Science and Engineering, the Department of Geophysics was granted a one-time window of opportunity, between the completion of CoorsTek and the rebuild of Kafadar Commons, to construct this one-of-a-kind underground laboratory, complete with distributed sensors, boreholes, and numerous targets of varying physical properties, geometries, depths, and levels of overlap/interference.
 The targets were ultimately selected to represent, as best as possible, sources related to civil infrastructure, archaeology, forensics, historical preservation, humanitarian geophysics, geology, and natural hazards.

 The initial designs for the laboratory and subsequent discussions with the University began on June 1, 2016.
 Exactly two years later, the laboratory reached completion with the placement of the final two items: a pair of boreholes, lined with specialized geophysical sensors, and straddling the underground tunnels at the east end of Kafadar.

 Research Assistant Professor Richard (Rich) Krahenbuhl, leading a team of seniors in the Geophysical Engineering undergraduate program, developed the lab’s initial framework.
-Rich, Geophysics Lab Coordinator Brian Passerella, and a large number of students, along with considerable assistance from the Mines Office of Capital Planning and Design, FCI Constructors, the US Geological Survey, the Army Corps of Engineers, Sandia National Labs, Pacific Northwest National Lab, and NecroSearch, installed the lab components during the summer and fall of 2017.
+Dr. Krahenbuhl, Geophysics Lab Coordinator Brian Passerella, and a large number of students, along with considerable assistance from the Mines Office of Capital Planning and Design, FCI Constructors, the US Geological Survey, the Army Corps of Engineers, Sandia National Labs, Pacific Northwest National Lab, and NecroSearch, installed the lab components during the summer and fall of 2017.